alebastr/sway-systemd/README.md

 1. Clone repository.
 2. Copy `units/*.target` to the systemd user unit directory (`/usr/lib/systemd/user/`, `$XDG_CONFIG_HOME/systemd/user/` or `~/.config/systemd/user` are common locations).
 3. Run `systemctl --user daemon-reload` to make systemd rescan the service files.
-4. Add `exec /path/to/cloned/repo/src/session.sh --with-cleanup` to your sway config for environment and session configuration.
+4. Add `exec /path/to/cloned/repo/src/session.sh` to your sway config for environment and session configuration.
 5. Add `exec /path/to/cloned/repo/src/assign-cgroups.py` to your sway config to enable cgroup assignment script.
 6. Restart your sway session or run `swaymsg` with the commands above.
 Simple config reload is insufficient as it does not execute `exec` commands.